 Frame structure coordination

+Definition

 Synchronizing the start of the frame is not enough to avoid interference between networks.
-Since TDD allows flexibility in the frame length and uplink-downlink ratio, they may transmit and receive in the same time.
+Since TDD allows flexibility in the frame length and uplink-downlink ratio, they may transmit and receive in the same time i.e. align DL/UL switching points.
 In TDD networks, the frame structure (i.e. frame length and uplink-downlink ratio) can be configured as software parameter.
 Therefore “synchronizing” the frame structure means agreeing on common parameters.

 It should be noted that agreement on a common UL/DL ratio decreases the flexibility of TDD with respect to the choice of the ratio, maybe leading to some suboptimal ratio at the individual level for each operator.
 However synchronization also allows saving some spectrum that would be otherwise wasted or under used in restricted blocks or guard bands, and therefore helps improve the overall capacity.
 Therefore the benefits and drawbacks have to be compared and balanced with the waste of spectrum created by restricted blocks/guard bands in the case of unsynchronized networks.
 Also, the common TDD ratio is not restricted to 50:50 but may be a kind of average between the needs of the various involved operators, and some flexibility remains since this common TDD ratio can always be further modified if the overall DL:UL ratio changes from the macroscopic point of view.